PubInv/ATX-Preemie/README.md

 # EWB

-This repository is to hold word done by [Engineers Without Borders, Greater Austin Chapter](http://ewbgreateraustin.org), particularly for the instrumentation group.
+This repository is to hold work done by [Engineers Without Borders, Greater Austin Chapter](http://ewbgreateraustin.org), particularly for the instrumentation group.

 We welcome questions and participation.